Covid-19 recovery: What countries are reopening?

 Italy opened its borders to travellers from EU countries, the UK and the Schengen area on 3 June and declared the 14-day quarantine requirement upon arrival was no longer necessary.
 However, gatherings are still prohibited across the country.

-On 15, the country reopened its borders to tourists in 30 countries, including those in the EU and Schengen area.
-Events and concerts of more than 100 people are expected to be permitted from 1 September.
+On 15 June, the country reopened its borders to tourists in 30 countries, including those in the EU and Schengen area.

 Borders open to 19 countries without quarantine.
 Most businesses open and events for up to 1,000 people are permitted from 1 July.